xiaonansli/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-16-1.png)

-Figure 3  Total number of steps taken each day with all the NA's have been replaced.
+Figure 3.
+Total number of steps taken each day with all the NA's have been replaced.

-By calculated the mean and median total number of steps taken per day.
+By calculated the mean and median of the total number of steps taken per day.

 ```r
 summary(newtotal_steps_bydate)